← Back to All Trails

 Trailhead

 From Highway 18, turn south on Mill Creek Road (becomes FS Road 2N10).
-Continue 4.5 miles, turn right on FS Road 2N11, continue 1 mile to Bluff Lake Reserve parking.
-High-clearance vehicle required.
+Continue 4.5 miles on this rough dirt road, turn right on FS Road 2N11, continue 1 mile to Bluff Lake Reserve parking area.
+HIGH-CLEARANCE 4WD VEHICLE REQUIRED - road has rocks, ruts, creek crossings.
+Check Wildlands Conservancy website for seasonal opening status before visiting.

 Get Directions →